Rabies in animals: Birds

-Birds were first artificially infected with rabies in 1884; however, infected birds are largely, if not wholly, asymptomatic, and recover.
+Birds were first artificially infected with rabies in 1884, with work being done on a large variety of species, including domestic fowl and pigeons.
+Hundreds of years of testing has concluded that infected birds are largely, if not wholly, asymptomatic, and recover; a 1988 study examined a number of birds of prey, such as red-tailed hawks, bald eagles, horned owls, and turkey vultures, and concluded that they were unlikely to be reservoirs of rabies.
 Other bird species have been known to develop rabies antibodies, a sign of infection, after feeding on rabies-infected mammals.